jackhgallagher/fantasy/HyperC2C.md

 ## __Intro__ ##

 Hyper C2C is a twist on the Campus2Canton fantasy ruleset.
 The focus of this league is to identify college talent prior to the distracting hivemind period of January - April.
 What sets this league apart from normal C2C? *The only way to own a player is to have picked him* **prior** *to his last year at college*.
-This league is a best-ball, no-trade devy league.
+This league is a best-ball, no-trade devy league--there's very little in-season commitment.
 If a player isn't picked up prior to their last year at college by any owner, none of us get to use him at the pro level!

 Payouts will be based around college football awards (Heisman, Biletnikoff, etc.) and, from year 4 onwards, a "normal" fantasy league.
 There will be no college fantasy football league--the goal is predicting NFL success.